dereuromark/cakephp-queue/README.md

 This branch is for use with **CakePHP 2**.

+NOTE: With 4.x development already being started, **this 2.x branch is now in maintenance mode**.
+No active development is done anymore on it, mainly only necessary bugfixes.

 ## Background:

 This is a very simple and minimalistic job Queue (or deferred-task) system for CakePHP.